 The same is true with seconds.
-If I add 600 seconds to the second time you can see that 10 minutes are added.
+If I add 600 seconds to a time, you can see that 10 minutes get added.
 If I subtract 600 seconds, 10 minutes are removed.

 The Excel HOUR function returns the hour component of a time as a number between 0-23.
 For example, with a time of 9:30 AM, HOUR will return 9.
 You can use the HOUR function to extract the hour into a cell, or feed the result into another formula...